kanishkaidk/kanishkaidk/README.md

 - 👀 I’m interested in web designing
 - 🌱 I’m currently learning web development and python
 - 💞️ I’m looking to collaborate on ideathons and hackathons
-- 📫 How to reach me ,insta handle-@kanishkaaa.idk
+- 📫 How to reach me ,insta handle- @kanishkaaa.idk
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am a research enthusiast